Slavery and human trafficking statement

 General Mills is committed to respecting human rights and strives to positively impact all the people we depend upon across our full value chain.
 To better understand our human rights risks and guide our work, we are following a strategic framework (see below) to strengthen our ability to assess, address, and prevent potential impacts across our value chain and are taking a thoughtful approach in each step of our journey.
 We aim to know and show our human rights risks and take them into account in business decisions.
 We are focused on developing human rights due diligence capabilities to proactively identify where the risks for potential impacts on people in our value chain are most severe, prioritize actions, track progress, and communicate.
 Our strategy is modeled on the United Nations Guiding Principles for Business and Human Rights.

 The General Mills leadership team has ultimate accountability for the company’s global responsibility programs and performance.
 The Board has made it a priority to ensure sustainability and global responsibility are taken seriously at all levels of the company.
 The Board of Directors’ Public Responsibility Committee provides oversight and receives regular updates from the operating teams.
-Our Chairman and CEO convenes the Sustainability Governance Committee, which consists of officers of the company, three times per year to monitor and approve strategies, policies, and key investments related to sustainability and social responsibility initiatives.
+Our Chairman and CEO convenes the Global Impact Governance Committee, which consists of officers of the company, at least three times per year to monitor and approve strategies, policies, and key investments related to sustainability and social responsibility initiatives.

 Commitments, Policies, and Training